 Reheating Tips

-- Stovetop: Reheat in a skillet over low heat for a couple of minutes on each side.
+- Skillet: Warm over low heat for a couple minutes per side.

 FAQs about Spinach Pancakes

-They pair well with eggs, fresh salads, yogurt, or even served as a creative twist in a snack platter.
+They pair nice with eggs, fresh salads, yogurt or as part of a snack tray.

 spinach pancakes